bsiever/microbit-pxt-timeanddate/README.md

 [stopwatch](#stopwatch-behavior)-like capabilities.

 It's importantant to be aware that:
-- This extension uses a counter that may only accurate to about 250 parts per million, which is approximately 22 seconds per day.
+- This extension uses a counter that may only accurate to about 10 parts per million, which is approximately 1.152 seconds per day.
 The accuracy may change based on the environment (heat/cold) and from micro:bit to micro:bit.
 If accuracy is important, you can use the stopwatch experiment described [below](#measuring-accuracy-and-calibrating) to estimate the accuracy of your micro:bit where you plan to use it.
-  - In tests at room temperature it is generally accurate to within 1 second per day
 - The time needs to be set each time the micro:bit is reprogrammed or restarts.

 ## Setting the Time

 There are three common approaches to setting the time:

-1. [Synchronize at startup](#1-synchronize-at-startup) (easiest, but requires reprogramming)
+1. [Synchronize at startup](#1-synchronize-at-startup) (easiest, but requires updating the program)
 2. [Time advancing / rewinding](#2-time-advancing-rewinding)
 3. [Digits count up / count down](#3-digits-count-up-count-down)